-Return the skillet to medium-low heat with 1 tbsp olive oil.
+Return skillet to medium-low heat with 1 tbsp olive oil.
 Add the leeks and cook, stirring occasionally, until softened, 3 to 5 minutes.

 Once the water is boiling add the mafaldine pasta, stir, and cook until al dente, 8 to 10 minutes.
-Reserve ⅓ cup pasta water, drain the pasta, and return the cooked pasta to the large pot off the heat.
+Reserve ⅓ cup pasta water, drain the pasta, and return the cooked pasta to the large pot off heat.

-Add the minced garlic and Dijon mustard to the skillet with the melted leeks, toss to combine, and add them to the large pot with the cooked pasta.
-Add the butter, cashew cheese, and the reserved pasta water.
+Add the minced garlic and Dijon mustard to the skillet with the melted leeks, toss to combine, and add to the large pot with the cooked pasta.
+Add the butter, cashew cheese, and reserved pasta water.
 Toss the pasta with tongs until the butter and cheese have melted and the pasta is evenly coated.
 Taste, and add salt as necessary.

 Halve the lemon, juice one half, and divide the other half into wedges.
 Add the lemon juice and baby arugula and to the pot with the pasta and toss.
 Divide the mafaldine pasta with melted leeks between large plates.
 Top with chopped tarragon, toasted walnuts, and a pinch of pepper.
 Serve with remaining lemon wedges.
 Tuck in!